tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session Planning.md

 This leads Bjorn back to earth, where he encounters his parents, and subsequently tries to prove his worth to them.

 ### The Lost Amulet of Blugler
 Investigating what destroyed Taure's village, and why it / they took the heirloom.
-The heirloom was [[Nethrium]], something nearby pirates saw as a means of establishing a positive relationship with [[House Galling]].
+The heirloom was [[Exotic Metals|Nethrium]] something nearby pirates saw as a means of establishing a positive relationship with [[House Galling]].
 The village refused to turn it over, so he invaded the village and took it by force.
 While on their way, they stop at Mt.
 Stinkus to stay with Taure's parents.
 They might even get involved in the conflict and help their little boy steal his money.
 They're really sweet sounding, but have some truly disturbing world views that passed down to Taure.

 ### The Pride of the Kenku